rfwlab/rfw/docs/articles/architecture.md

 }
 ```

-The `@click` directive binds the `increment` handler to the button.
+The `@on:click` directive binds the `increment` handler to the button.
 When the button is pressed, the Go value is increased and the DOM is patched automatically—no manual manipulation is required.
 RTML placeholders such as `{count}` are resolved against the component's `Props` map on every re-render.

 For larger components consider updating state through stores to avoid race conditions.
 The Go WASM runtime is single threaded; heavy computations should be offloaded to web workers or handled asynchronously to prevent UI freezing.